Dennis1111/encogPNNDemo/README.md

 examples/pnn/Iris.java and
 examples/pnn/Abalone.java

-Should perhaps have normalized inputs but unless theres is huge diff in variance for inputs I think it's ok.
+Should perhaps have normalized inputs but unless theres is huge difference in variance for inputs I think it's ok.

 Major Changes to the encog classes
 BasicPNN